magento/merchdocs/src/stores/compliance-gdpr.md

 - How long the data is retained
 - Whether or not the data is shared with others

+## GDPR and CCPA

+If your business is required to comply with both the GDPR and the [California Consumer Privacy Act (CCPA)]({% link stores/compliance-ccpa.md %}), you can leverage some of the work from your GDPR compliance program for the CCPA.
+Although the regulations have some similarities, a few differences include:

+- The definition of personal information differs for each regulation.
+- The GDPR requires consumers to opt in before their personal data may be used for certain purposes; CCPA provides consumers with the right to opt out.
+- The CCPA has additional data inventory and mapping requirements.
+- The regulations have different privacy policy requirements.

+Businesses that comply with GDPR might have additional obligations under the CCPA.
+To learn more, see the [CCPA Fact Sheet][3]{:target="_blank"}.

 ## Best Practices

 - Examine the current [privacy policies]({% link stores/privacy-policy.md %}) for all of your Magento stores to ensure that they align with GDPR requirements.